Home » The Art of Creativity » What You Can Learn from Still Life Photography

 As you create still life images, you'll also learn to study the way light affects the scene.
 You'll see how diffuse lighting gives the scene a muted effect, while bright lighting makes the colors pop.
 Strong directional lighting — the sort that leaves long shadows and areas of deep black — can be used to add mystery or a more ominous feeling.

 When it comes to color, experienced artists and photographers learn to create a palette for each image.
 That is, they know that if most of the flowers in a vase feature soft, pastel shades, then any other flowers or objects that they add to the scene should also be pastel.
-Of course, you're free to add in bright spots or to work in contrasting colors to make a statement, but in general, sticking to a rather strict color scheme helps you to appreciate and utilize the subtle shifts between shades.
+Of course, you're free to add bright spots or work in contrasting colors to make a statement, but in general, sticking to a rather strict color scheme helps you appreciate and use the subtle shifts between shades.

 Making Still Life Imagery Interesting

 Create a few still life images of your own, and you'll find that you have a greater appreciation for things like color, composition, and lighting.
-Approach each image as if you're telling a story about the objects within and your still life photos will be anything but boring!
+Approach each image as if you're telling a story about the objects within, and your still life photos will be anything but boring!